limthanyathorn-123/Global-Terrorism-Event/README.md

 1. Data Exploration: Initial understanding and examination of the dataset using Microsoft Excel.
 2. Data Preparation: Cleaning, transforming, and preparing the data for analysis using Microsoft Excel.
 3. Data Visualization: Creating dashboards and visual representations of the data using Tableau.
 4. Data Storytelling: Interpreting and analyzing insights from the dashboards to craft a coherent and meaningful data story.

+**Dashboard**